 Not only can this wonderful milk nourish my family (it tastes pretty amazing too!).
 It also offers nourishment to the other animals on our homestead.

 We can use extra milk (not that there would be any extra milk very often) to feed our chickens and/or pigs.
 We also used the leftover whey to feed our other animals or fertilize plants.
-We sometimes soaked animal feed overnight with it.
-Talk about a gobble fest when they got fed.
+Sometimes we soak animal feed overnight with it.
+Talk about a gobble fest when they get fed.

 AND who doesn’t love homemade ice cream?
 That is enough in itself to own a cow!